Skip to main content

 Preparation of this accessibility statement

 Workingwales.gov.wales has not undergone specific accessibility tests.
-Careerswales.gov.wales which has the same functionality underwent accessibility testing in December 2020 / January 2021.
+Careerswales.gov.wales which has the same functionality underwent accessibility testing in December 2020 / January 2021, and a partial test in October 2022.
 For this reason, we are aware of the areas in which workingwales.gov.wales is compliant and non-compliant.

-The test on careerswales.gov.wales was carried out by Shaw Trust Accessibility Services.
+The 2020/2021 test on careerswales.gov.wales was carried out by Shaw Trust Accessibility Services.
 We tested our website platform at careerswales.gov.wales.
+The 2022 test was carried out by Little Forest and Zoonou and covered specific applications and some site wide elements.

-We used this approach to deciding on a sample of pages to ask Shaw Trust Accessibility Services to test:
+We used this approach to decide on a sample of pages for testing: